There are moments when you can literally feel the sacrifice of obeying God.

 I have a feeling that I’ll feel this sacrifice for many, many months and years to come.

 It will be a constant act of saying yes to God no matter what and saying no to self again and again.

-And I hope this doesn’t sound like complaining… I am happy to give, happy to sacrifice… It just doesn’t make it any less hard.
+And I hope this doesn’t sound like complaining… I am happy to give, happy to sacrifice… It just doesn’t make it any less difficult or challenging.

-Feeling the sacrifice in new ways each day.
+Feeling the sacrifice in new ways each day of obeying God.